 About The Wine

-La Vignetta, an almost seventy-year-old one-acre vineyard entirely within the Lessona appellation, is on very sandy soil with about 25% clay and limestone (the latter being a very unusual geological formation in these parts, and more akin to soils further south in Piedmont's Langhe wine region).
-This soil combination contributes lift to the aroma (the sand’s contribution) and suppleness to the palate (the clay and limestone’s).
+La Vignetta, an almost seventy-year-old one-acre vineyard entirely within the Lessona appellation, is on very sandy soil with about 25% clay and limestone (the latter being an unusual geological formation in these parts, and more akin to soils further south in Piedmont’s Langhe wine region).
+This soil combination contributes lift to the aroma (the sand’s contribution) and suppleness to the palate (the clay and limestone).
 Once the cork is popped it’s no wonder that these guys love making and drinking this wine.